Haithamhaj/Mind-Q-V4.1/docs/PHASES_DETAILED_GUIDE.md

 #### Stage Definition
 > _Execution note: This Python analytics engine is not invoked from `cli.runner flow` or the `/flow` API; call `backend/src/app/services/stage_07_analytics/impl.py` (or wire it into your own orchestration) whenever the KNIME alternative is needed._
 Stage 07 Analytics is the Python-native alternative to KNIME workflows.
 It executes a full analytics suite—data quality rules, clustering, anomaly detection, correlation, and time-series forecasting—packaging outputs in `phase_07_analytics/` for downstream insight stages.

+> _Pipeline note_: The default CLI/API run keeps Stage 07 analytics disabled unless callers set `run_stage07_analytics=True` or `run_stage07_timeseries=True`.
+The pipeline progress API still lists the phases (so dashboards see SKIP vs PASS), but no analytics artifacts are produced unless those flags are supplied.

 #### Inputs
 - `inputs["features"]`: Stage 06 feature parquet to analyze.